 —

-[1] Subvert.fm is our nascent music marketplace, cooperatively owned by our artist and supporter members, so no opportunistic private corporation will ever acquire and disenfranchise our community.
-Subvert plans very soon to open publicly to non-members, so now is a great time to learn more about it and consider becoming a founding cooperative member!
+[1] Subvert.fm is our nascent music marketplace, collectively owned by our artist and supporter members, so no opportunistic private corporation will ever acquire and disenfranchise our community.
+Subvert opened publicly to non-members on May 12, 2026, so now anyone can preview and buy music, supporting artist members on the platform!

 It's finally here: Round 4 of my responses to early listener questions about my debut album, The future isn't what it used to be.